Directors and Research Fellows

 Coleman M. Ford

-Coleman M. Ford (Th.M.) is co-founder and editor of the Center of Ancient Christian Studies and Fides et Humilitas: The Journal of the Center for Ancient Christian Studies.
-He is currently a Ph.D. student in Church History and Christian Ethics at The Southern Baptist Theological Seminary.
-He serves in various capacities at the seminary.
-He is also the managing editor of The Journal of Discipleship and Family Ministry and Family Ministry Today.
-His research interests lie in the concept of virtue in the patristic tradition, patristic ethics, patristic exegesis, reception history of the church fathers, and Christian ethics.
-Coleman is a member of the American Society of Church History, Evangelical Theological Society, North American Patristics Society, Society of Christian Ethics, and the Society of Biblical Literature.
+Coleman Ford (Th.M.) is founder and editor of Center of Ancient Christian Studies and Fides et Humilitas: The Journal of the Center for Ancient Christian Studies.
+He is a Ph.D. candidate in Church History and Biblical Spirituality at the Southern Baptist Theological Seminary.
+He is currently a minister at The Village Church in Dallas, TX.
+He also serves as an Adjunct Professor for Boyce College and teaching assistant at Southern Seminary.
+His research interests include the spirituality and pastoral theology of Augustine of Hippo, virtue in the patristic tradition, Christianity in late antiquity, reception history of the church fathers, and the history of Christian spirituality.
+Coleman is a member of the American Society of Church History, Evangelical Theological Society, North American Patristics Society, Society of Biblical Literature, and the Society for the Study of Christian Spirituality.

 Dr. Shawn J. Wilhite

 Dr. Shawn J. Wilhite (Ph.D., Th.M.) is founder and editor of the Center for Ancient Christian Studies and Fides et Humilitas: The Journal of the Center for Ancient Christian Studies.
 He is Assistant Professor of Christian Studies at California Baptist University.
 He is also a member of the Evangelical Theological Society, North American Patristics Society, and Society of Biblical Literature.
 His research interests include the New Testament and Early Christian Origins, Early Christianity and Patristic studies, the book of Hebrews, the Didache, History of New Testament Interpretation and Theological Interpretation of Scripture, Early Christian and Patristic Hermeneutics, and Greek and Latin Studies.